khumbulani9/Bootstrap-Portfolio/README.md

 * [contact Link url to github repository](#contact-link-url-to-github-repository)

 ## Description of the assignment
 For this assignment we are using Bootstrap to recreate our first assignment, which initially, was created by utilising html and css.
-Furthermore, this assignment is to showcase our skills and knowledge, as this is very important with regards to determining suitability for a position.
+Furthermore, this assignment is for showcasing our skills and knowledge, as this is very important with regards to determining our suitability for a position.

 ## Acceptance criteria